temporalio/documentation/docs/go-run-your-first-app.md

 ### The Worker

-A Worker is responsible for executing pieces of Workflow and Activity code, and it knows which piece to execute from Tasks that it gets from the one or more Task Queues that it listens to.
+A Worker is responsible for executing pieces of Workflow and Activity code, and it knows which piece to execute from Tasks that it gets from the Task Queue that it listens to.
 After The Worker executes code, it returns the results back to the Temporal server.
 This is what our Worker looks like:

 <!--SNIPSTART money-transfer-project-template-go-worker-->
 <!--SNIPEND-->